Admission Requirements

 - Your prior education must include an undergraduate or graduate degree in Mechanical Engineering or a closely related technical discipline from a regionally accredited college or university.

-- Your prior education must include the following prerequisites: three semesters of college calculus (Calculus I, II and III), two semesters of college physics (Physics I and II), and a course or practical knowledge of a programing language (such as Python, Matlab, or C++).
+- Your prior education should include the following courses: three semesters of college calculus (Calculus I, II, and III), two semesters of college physics (Physics I and II), and a course or practical knowledge of a programming language (such as Python, MATLAB, or C++)

 - Enrolled students typically have earned a grade point average of at least 3.3 on a 4.0 scale (B+ or above) of their undergraduate studies, though this is not a requirement for admission, nor is it a guarantee.

-- Applicants whose prior education does not include the prerequisites listed above may still enroll under provisional status, followed by full admission status once they have completed the missing prerequisites with a letter grade B- or higher.
-Missing prerequisites may be completed with Johns Hopkins Engineering or at another regionally accredited institution.
+- Applicants whose prior education does not include the courses listed above may still enroll under provisional status, followed by full admission once they have completed the missing courses with a letter grade B– or higher.
+Missing courses may be completed with Johns Hopkins Engineering or, with approval, at another regionally accredited institution.

 - It is strongly advised that you submit a maximum of two page curriculum vitae listing your relevant professional background.